Empowering families one birth at a time!

 My journey into midwifery is rooted in a love for serving others and a belief that how women are cared for during pregnancy and birth has life long effects on the family as a whole.
 For me, being a Midwife is not about holding babies.
 It is about having the honor of holding women as they transition into mothers through the process of pregnancy, birth, and postpartum.

-Being a midwife is magical but my greatest joy is found in being a wife and mom.
+Being a midwife is magical but my greatest joy is found in being a mom.
 Without my families support (and coffee) this beautiful work wouldn’t be possible.